newrelic/docs-website/src/data-dictionary/events/WorkloadStatus/timestamp.md

   - WorkloadStatus
 ---

 Date and time the workload status was evaluated.
 Used to specify a day or range of dates.
+[Read more](https://docs.newrelic.com/attribute-dictionary/nrauditevent/timestamp).